isomerpages/moe-aitongsch/_co-curriculum/Co Curricular Activities (CCA)/Percussion Club.md

 the Chinese drum and music theory to develop their sense of rhythm.
 Performance platforms are provided for students to showcase what they have learnt.</p>
 <p>In line with our school’s vision of nurturing students of good character
-rooted in Chinese Culture, Percussion CCA is one platform that provides the opportunities for students to learn more about the Chinese culture and widen their horizon of music appreciation in a fun and engaging manner.
+rooted in Chinese Culture, Festival Drum CCA is one platform that provides the opportunities for students to learn more about the Chinese culture and widen their horizon of music appreciation in a fun and engaging manner.
 It is not simply a performing group; it is a CCA group that emphasizes